justin-zhu1018/flazey-bot/README.md

 # flazey-bot
 Welcome!
 This repository holds the Discord bot for my Clash Royale Community!
 Using the Clash Royale API, Discord API, and some Node.js, I was able to create a bot that fetches game data from the API with some commands.
 Below is the result of the `!commands` discord chat command.
-All other commands return in a similar structure (nice little embed, but with game data instead of a constant list of commands). <br />
+All other commands return in a similar structure (a pre-designed embed, but with game data instead of a constant list of commands). <br />

 ## Bot Online Embed